turingschool/lesson_plans/ruby_03-professional_rails_applications/json_fundementals.md

 ### JSON and JavaScript

-Most JavaScript runtimes come with a JSON library built-in.
-Occasionally you'll see [Douglas Crockford's `json2.js`](https://github.com/douglascrockford/JSON-js) library included in a website.
-This is usually for backwards compatibility in older browsers (ahem, Internet Explorer).

 Even if all JavaScript objects are not JSON objects, all JSON objects are JavaScript objects.

 So, it's tempting to think that when you pull some JSON in on the client side, that you're good to go.